CFEL-CMI/richmol/README.md

 h0.store("water.h5", replace=True, comment="rot solutions from CCSD(T)/AVTZ equilibrium geometry")
 ```

-and how you read them back
+and how can be read

 ```py
 from richmol.field import CarTens